claudia13062013/Medical_analysis_/README.md

-# Medical_Analysis_Project_Assignment
+# Medical_Analysis_Project
-The dataset I used and assignments are from web site : "freeCodeCamp.org"
+The dataset and assignments come from web site : "freeCodeCamp.org"
 ## The dataset description :
-File "medical_examination.csv" contains medical examinations data.
+File "medical_examination.csv" contains a data with medical examinations.
 Rows in the dataset represents patients and columns represents inforamtions from examined patients.

 | Feature | Variable Type | Variable      | Value Type |